 Sumner Crenshaw (born 1984) is an American surrealist and figurative painter.
 Her art is a minimalist, narrative styled imbued with lines and movement.
 Hopscotching between genres, her work builds on a variety of influences, from Salvador Dali to Shel Silverstein.

 Sumner received her Bachelor of Fine Arts degree in 2006 and earned her Master of Fine Arts degree with a focus on oil painting in 2009.
 She has been working professionally as an artist since 2005, and has shown in galleries across the US.
 Her work is housed in both national and international collections.
 Originally hailing from Northern Vermont, Sumner relocated to Frederick, MD in 2010.
-Since 2008, she has been represented by Ugallery, and beginning in 2017 she will be represented by ZaPow Gallery in Asheville, NC.
+In 2020, Sumner became the owner and operator of The Muse, a retail and gallery space in the heart of historic Downtown Frederick.
+Since 2008, she has been represented by Ugallery.

 Sumner’s work, in her own words: